gap-system/GapWWW/README.md

 ## Actually publishing changes to the website

-After a change has been committed this repository, currently one needs to manually get the change onto the website.
-This can be done as follows:
+After a change has been committed this repository, it should automatically appear a short time later on the live website.

-1. ssh into `gap-web.host.cs.st-andrews.ac.uk` (requires an account in St Andrews)

-2. for a test deployment (recommended), first `cd test.gap-system.org` (then the update will be published on <https://test.gap-system.org>), otherwise `cd www.gap-system.org`

-3. run `git up` (an alias we configured there for `git pull --ff-only`)

-4. run `jekyll build`
+If this does not work, please submit an issue.
+Or, if you have SSH access to the webserver, you can try to debug the issue; please consult `etc/README.server.md` for more information.

 That's it.